 - 2.1-4.0135 LIQUID WASTE SEPTIC SYSTEM.
-All new one-or-two family residential buildings shall have approved a primary and a secondary liquid waste septic system equal to or exceeding that required by the State of Wisconsin prior to building permit being issued. - 2.1-4.0140 MANUFACTURED HOMES.
+All new one-or-two family residential buildings shall have an approved primary and a secondary liquid waste septic system equal to or exceeding that required by the State of Wisconsin prior to building permit being issued. - 2.1-4.0136 DRAIN TILE SYSTEMS All new dwellings shall have a drain tile system installed pursuant to s SPS 321.17, unless an independent person or firm who has expertise in soil types submits a soil report indicating that a drain tile system would not be required due to the soil type at the proposed dwelling site. - 2.1-4.0140 MANUFACTURED HOMES.
 As defined in Wis.
 Stats, Chapter 101.91(2) (a) and (b) as they relate to Chapters 101.91 to 101.96 shall be granted a permit as a one-or-two family dwelling when all other sections relevant to this ordinance are satisfied. - 2.1-4.0145 PERMIT-DISPLAY ON PREMISES.
 Every person in accordance with the provisions of this section shall immediately post such permit and keep the same posted while in force in a conspicuous place on the grounds where it can be easily seen from the car passing upon a roadway.
 It is considered a violation of this ordinance for anyone to knowingly deface, alter or destroy such permit.
 Whenever a permit shall be lost or destroyed a duplicate permit in lieu thereof under the original application may be issued by the Clerk or Building Inspector when satisfied as to the facts relating thereto. - 2.1-4.0150 REVOCATION AND SUSPENSION OF PERMIT.
 The Clerk by order of the Board or the Town Building Inspector may revoke or suspend any permit issued under this ordinance for violation of any section of this ordinance or for violation of any provisions of the State Uniform Dwelling Code - 2.1-4.0155 PENALTY.
 Any person violating any of the provisions of this chapter shall forfeit not less than \$100.00 nor more than \$250.00 (Class C) and the cost of prosecution for each offense and in default of payment of such forfeiture and costs shall be imprisoned in the County Jail until the payment of such forfeiture and costs of prosecution but not exceeding 30 days for each violation.
 Each day of violation shall constitute a separate offense.